Jd-rathod/Gsoc/OWASP Juice-Shop Proposal.md

 > How much time do you plan to invest in the project before, during and after the Summer of Code?

 I plan to invest approx 4-5 hours everyday during the coding period.
 I will also interact and discuss ideas during the Community bonding period.
-I intend to continue contributing to the project after Summer of Code, since I found it vary interesting.
+I intend to continue contributing to the project after Summer of Code, since I found it very interesting.

 ## Timeline